Breaking: #108148 - Disallow Fluid variable names with underscore prefix

 underscore (_).

-Note that this only affects variable names, but not property names in objects or array keys that are accessed within a Fluid template.
+Note that this only affects variable names, not property names in objects or array keys that are accessed within a Fluid template.
 The following examples are not affected by this change:

 {myArray._myKey}